17 September 2018 – THE WINSTON CHURCHILL CONNECTION

-It made national headlines, but with the support of Churchill, then First Lord of the Admiralty, a public inquiry came out in Wakefield’s favour.
+It made national headlines, and a public inquiry came out in Wakefield’s favour.

 Wakefield became one of Britain’s most important aviation pioneers; a forefather of the Royal Navy’s Fleet Air Arm.
 President of the replica project is retired Admiral of the Fleet, Sir Benjamin Bathhurst.